 Tuna, Avocado Tartare is an elegant, fresh and colourful tartare made of lightly spiced tuna, cilantro-lime marinated avocado and juicy watermelon for a fresh bite!

-It’s hot, I don’t know about you but here in Spain, it’s just terribly hot outside this summer.
-No way I’m going to cook anything on the stove for a while… I need freshness, I need light, I need easy-breezy, so no better recipe for hot summer nights than this tuna, avocado tartare, right?
+It’s hot, I don’t know about you, but here in Spain, it’s just hot outside this summer.
+No way I’ll cook anything on the stove for a while… I need freshness and light; I need easy-breezy, so there is no better recipe for hot summer nights than this Tuna & Avocado Tartare, right?

 Better Safe than Sorry

 - Come prepared at the FishMonger with a bag that keeps the temperature stable, plus an ice pack if it’s a long way back home.

-- Buy the fish last minute so it doesn’t warm up while you shop around, buy meat/fish then straight home.
+- Buy the fish last minute so it doesn’t warm up while you shop around, buy meat/fish, then go straight home.

 - The first thing home, an obvious one, is in the fridge right away!

-- Before manipulating the fish, CLEAN YOUR HANDS, this is the most important rule of all.
+- Before manipulating the fish, CLEAN YOUR HANDS; this is the most important rule.

 - Be sure to have a clean cutting mat and knife.

 - The lime marinade will help disinfect the surface of the fish if there are any pathogens left, so give it a good 30 minutes in the fridge to let the marinade make its magic.

-- Take out the fish from the fridge when ready to serve, don’t let it on the counter too long before serving.
+- When ready to serve, take the fish from the fridge; don’t let it on the counter too long before serving.

 This way, you’ll be safe to enjoy this fresh summer bite.